Mexicans: Visual arts

 Post-revolutionary art in Mexico had its expression in the works of renowned artists such as Frida Kahlo, Diego Rivera, José Clemente Orozco, Rufino Tamayo, Federico Cantú Garza, David Alfaro Siqueiros and Juan O'Gorman.
 Diego Rivera, the most well-known figure of Mexican muralism, painted the Man at the Crossroads at the Rockefeller Center in New York City, a huge mural that was destroyed the next year because of the inclusion of a portrait of Russian communist leader Lenin.
-Some of Rivera's murals are displayed at the Mexican National Palace and the Palace of Fine Arts.

 Architecture

 For the artistic relevance of many of Mexico's architectural structures, including entire sections of prehispanic and colonial cities, have been designated World Heritage.
 The country has the first place in number of sites declared World Heritage Site by UNESCO in the Americas.

 Cuisine

 Mexican cuisine is influenced by Spanish and indigenous cultures.
 Mole is the national dish of Mexico.
 Chocolate and vanilla were discovered by the Aztecs of Mexico.
 The indigenous peoples of Mexico introduced vanilla, corn, chocolate, sweet potatoes, tomatoes, papayas, chilies, avocados, and pineapples.